OHI-Science/ohimanual/3_conduct_manual/request_prep_repo.md

 - Prep folder: includes a folder for each goal or subgoal, one folder for pressures, and one for resilience.
 -

+## The Full Repo
-When you finalize your spatial boundareis and provide
+When you finalize your spatial boundareis and provide shape files... we'll provide you with a full repository with the regions defined and pre-populated data layers extracted from the most recent global assessment according to your regional boundaries.